antares58/CourseProjectHARUS/README.txt

 A full description of the source data can be found in the README.txt file at the link above.

-A brief summary of the data, a description of the processing and analysis performed on the original data, and a description of the resulting data can be found in CodeBook.html.
+A brief summary of the data, a description of the processing and analysis performed on the original data, and a description of the resulting data can be found in CodeBook.pdf.
 (The code used to generate the codebook can be found in in the RMarkdown file, CodeBook.Rmd.)

 The R code which was used to process the source data and perform the analysis can be found in the R script file, run_analysis.R.